 News & Collaborations

-As a queer, intersectional feminist platform, building alliances is key to us.
+As an intersectional feminist platform, building alliances is key to us.
 Check out our latest collaborations and partnerships!

 A glimpse into Futuress’ endeavors in “Publishing Anecdotes”